ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

   This is not something we usually want to do in the production database.
   Although it is possible to use the production database, I did not do so at this time, to avoid further risk and over complication.

+  I was also able to preload the test database with fixtures code like the following in each test.

+        fixtures = [  # set up test data
+                'categories.json',
+                'user.json',
+                'May23datadump.json',
+                'checkout.json'
+        ]

 ### Settings.py settings.

   To get this all to work we can use a conditional statement in settings.py to check a DEVELOPMENT environment variable set to true in env.py, if testing